Go to Twin Peaks Table of Contents for a note on the analysis.

 ANNIE: What we observe is not nature itself, but nature exposed to our method of questioning.

 They make a date for Cooper to teach her dancing that evening.
-They kiss, there is a crash, and we see behind the counter dirty dishes broken on the floor in a peculiar place for them to be as they'd not been on the counter and no bus tray is nearby that might have tipped over.
+They kiss, there is a crash, and we see behind the counter dirty dishes brokenon the floor in a peculiar place for them to be as they'd not fallen off the counter.
 Atop is a cup of coffee tipped just enough that coffee spills a little over the lip of the cup.
 A close-up shows the coffee dripping so slowly it is like syrup, then becoming even slower.

 Two episodes later, in the final episode of the season, The old waiter brings Cooper a cup of coffee in the Red Room, at which point he is replaced by the giant who states, "One and the same."
 When Cooper at first tips the cup the coffee appears to be congealed then he tips it again and the coffee freely flows.
 The viewer sees Cooper as moving normally, and Cooper sees himself as moving normally, but time in that cup of coffee is moving so slowly relative to Cooper that he is unable to see any change in it.
 And then it does move normally relative to what he expects.
 The slow-motion, syrupy way in which the coffee was dripping in the pile of broken dishes, back at the diner, anticipated this happening in the Red Room.

-We have seen this freezing in time, relative to what is expected, in certain scenes such as in Part Three in the Red Room with Phillip Gerard, when he appeared frozen and then would move.
-And, indeed, as Lucy flipped back in her chair, in surprise at seeing Frank, the speed was comically sped up.
+We have seen this freezing in time, relative to what is expected, in certain scenes such as in part three in the Red Room with Phillip Gerard, when he appeared frozen and then would move.
+And, indeed, as Lucy flipped back in her chair, in surprise at seeing Frank, the speed seemed comically sped up?

-Though at first we were concerned here with perhaps also the equivalent of "If no one is there to hear a tree fall in the forest, does it make a sound?"
-But relativity of time does enter.
 Lucy's conundrum is she was listening to the sheriff on the phone, and as far as she is concerned he must be in a fixed place--somewhere out there fishing.
-He begins breaking up, and then suddenly he is there, entering the sheriff's department.
+He begins breaking up.
+Lucy thinks Sheriff Truman is far away, and then suddenly he is there, entering the sheriff's department.
 How did he get there so quickly?
-In response, Lucy's chair is sped up unnaturally as it comically flies backwards.
 The sheriff is exasperated as he can't stand out in the parking lot all night, fulfilling Lucy's expectations that he must be at a fixed place rather than moving as he speaks to her.

 Now we are shown that the sheriff's department isn't at all what we have imagined it to be, expected it to be.
 We've only thus far seen Lucy's secretarial/receptionist area, Hawk's office, and the conference room.
 The conference room and the reception area were well known to us from the original series and are not exactly the same but are much the same.
-As it turns out, there is a whole back area, buzzing with activity, that we haven't seen.
+As it turns out, there is a whole back area, buzzing with activity, that we haven't seen, with all new characters.

 (19) Cut to the active back office, which wasn't in the original series.
 We first see the dispatcher, Maggie Brown (played by Jodee Thelen).
 (20) Then we are shown a fuller view of the office in which are six other people.